luca-conterio/NDTM_Simulator/README.md

 To simulate the infinite machine tape, the third solution allows faster allocation of new blank characters, when the machine head tries to go to the left/right of the input string.
 In the first and second solutions it is necessary to reallocate the whole tape every time, adding new blank characters.

-All algorithm also implement a basic machine loop detection.
+A basic machine loop detection is also implemented in all the three algorithms.